 - Selection of best 100 entries of popular science stories and prizes.

-- For PhD researchers: The initial screening of the entry will be done by expert panel.
-100 entries will be selected and each will be awarded with cash prize of 10,000/- along with Certificate of Appreciation.
+- For PhD researchers: The initial screening of the entry will be done by Expert Panel.
+100 entries will be selected and each will be given the cash prize of 10,000/- along with Certificate of Appreciation.

 - For Post doc fellows: Twenty entries would be selected from articles submitted by PDFs relating to their line of research.
-Each will be awarded with cash prize of 10,000/- along with Certificate of Appreciation.
+Each will be given the cash prize of 10,000/- along with Certificate of Appreciation.

-- For Post doc fellows: One outstanding article/story will be selected from the leading 25 stories.
-Further the same will be awarded with the cash prize of 1,00,000/-.
+- For Post doc fellows: One outstanding article/story will be selected from the leading stories.
+Further the same will be given the cash prize of 1,00,000/-.

-These awards will be bestowed on 28 February at National Science Day event every year.
-All the awardees will be given an opportunity to attend Science Film Training Workshop organized by Vigyan Prasar.
+These prizes will be bestowed on 28 February on the occasion of National Science Day every year.
+All the winners will be given an opportunity to attend Science Film Training Workshop organized by Vigyan Prasar.

 Workshops for early career researchers in writing popular science story